da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_ci.md

 ## Prerequisites

+Please start with installing the following components to your machine first:

 * Python > 2.7
 * Postgres > 9.0
 * Oracle Java 1.6
 * iRODS = 3.2
 * git
 * Maven

+### Linux environment

+User must be

+    irods

+the iRODS and DNSCore as well as the storage locations should all be owned by this user.

+Add to bashrc

+    export PG_PASSWORD=....

 ## Preparing the directory structure